 10. Sprite

-Sprite earns the bottom slot mostly because of what it lacks — no caffeine, no artificial color, and a label that reads cleanly enough that parents hand it to kids without much thought.
+Sprite earns the bottom slot mostly because of what it lacks: no caffeine, no artificial color, and a label that reads cleanly enough that parents hand it to kids without much thought.
 The problem is the 64 grams of sugar from high-fructose corn syrup in a 20-ounce bottle, plus sodium benzoate as the preservative.
-The “lemon-lime so it must be fine” framing has worked on a generation of buyers.

 9. Diet Coke and Coke Zero